The National Conference on Wilderness Medicine

 TRAVEL INTEL & IMPROVISED CARE FOR WILDERNESS AND INTERNATIONAL TRAVEL

-As a medical professional, people often look to you for direction in almost any emergent incident.
-Even with decades of medical and rescue experience, the most complicated incidents we've encountered have been on our “off time” with no equipment available.
-In this class, we will gather medical information in preparation for foreign travel and practice improvising the medical equipment needed for care and extrication.
-Stop the Bleed skills and Tactical Emergency Casualty Care (TECC) will be practiced along with use of multi-victim triage.
+As a medical professional people often look to you for direction in almost any emergent incident.
+With several decades of medical and rescue experience, the most complicated incidents I have encountered have been on my “off time” with no equipment available.
+In this class we will gather medical information in preparation for foreign travel and practice improvising the medical equipment needed for care and extrication.
+Stop the Bleed skills and TECC care will be practiced along with use of multi-victim triage.

 Instructors: Gary Kibbee and Philip White